Presnia/willberries-nd/README.md

-# willberries-nd is learning project by GLO Academy
+# willberries-nd is a learning project by GLO Academy
 Created by Andrew Debysh

 ## The project uses such tools as: